Native Lazy Loading for Images and Iframes

 loading="lazy" |

-Chromium 77+, Firefox 75+, Safari 15.4+ | Defers third-party embed execution and script hydration until scroll proximity |
+Chromium 77+, Firefox 75+, Safari 15.4+ | Defers third-party embed execution until scroll proximity |

 CSS background-image |

-N/A (requires JS) | All modern browsers | Not natively supported; requires IntersectionObserver or scroll event listeners |
+N/A (JS required) | All modern browsers | Use IntersectionObserver for equivalent behavior |

-# Lighthouse CI: Validate LCP/CLS impact in automated pipelines
+# Lighthouse CI: validate LCP/CLS impact in automated pipelines

 lhci autorun --collect.settings.onlyCategories=performance